 Complaints brought to our attention by the Regulatory Bodies

-Where the Regulatory Bodies notify us about failures that have been discovered in the assessment process or other activities of another Awarding Organisation (AO), these will be reviewed in the same manner as other external complaints in accordance with the procedures below to ascertain if the same issue could affect ABMA qualifications.
+Where Ofqual notify us about failures that have been discovered in the assessment process or other activities of another awarding organisation, these will be reviewed in the same manner as other external complaints in accordance with the procedures below to ascertain if the same issue could affect ABMA qualifications.

 Confidentiality and whistleblowing